GoogleCloudPlatform/cloud-code-intellij/kubernetes/docs/faq.md

 ```

 then you may be running into the problem where the IDE is not inheriting the shell environment variables.
-This can happen in some linux environments when the PATH variables are defined in `.bash_profile` or `.bash_rc`
+This can happen in some Linux environments when the PATH variables are defined in `.bash_profile` or `.bash_rc`
 and the IDE is launched from the GUI, causing the IDE not to see the PATH variables.

-While, unfortunately, there isn't an optimal solution, the following are a couple workarounds in linux:
+While, unfortunately, there isn't an optimal solution, the following are a couple workarounds in Linux:

 1) Launch the IDE from the terminal